 Nipple Shields for Extra Comfort

 I first tried to use nipple shields during my stay in the hospital after having my baby.
-A nurse gave me some Medela Contact Nipple Shields during my breastfeeding lesson when she saw that my nipples were still very flat and hard for the baby to latch onto.
+A nurse gave me some Medela Contact Nipple Shields (Amazon affiliate link) during my breastfeeding lesson when she saw that my nipples were still very flat and hard for the baby to latch onto.

 These come in different sizes depending on the measurements of your nipples.
 Medela has a sizing guide that you can use to select the best fit for you.